AlaaLab/conformal-metalearners/README.md

 ## Installation

-To use the codebase, download the from source and install all dependencies in requirements.txt.
+Download the codebase from source and install all dependencies in requirements.txt.

 ## Usage